 2012-13: Fiala played for Switzerland in the 2012 Ivan Hlinka Memorial Tournament in August before heading to Sweden to skate for Malmo in the SuperElit junior league.
 He played internationally for Switzerland at the U18 and U17 levels.
 In 36 games for Malmo’s U20 team (including three playoff games) he scored 9 goals with 19 assists and was -8 with 30 penalty minutes.
 Fiala skated in nine regular season games and four playoff contests with Malmo’s U18 team; scoring 10 goals with 7 assists and finishing +8 with 32 penalty minutes.
 He scored 3 goals and was +1 with 2 penalty minutes in four games at the Ivan Hlinka tournament and had 3 assists and 2 penalty minuets in three games at the U17 Europe Youth Olympic Festival.
 In 20 international games for Switzerland he scored 8 goals with 7 assists.

 Fiala has excellent balance and the ability to twist and turn at will.
-Shifty in his skating, the young Swiss man of Czech descent rarely blows a tire or loses his poise.
-Strong ability to stay on his skates, and avoid checks and physical contact from opponents.
-His agility is paramount to the effectiveness of his skill set.
-Holds onto the puck as if it’s glued to his stick.
-Very tricky as a dangler, especially when entering the zone with speed, something he can generate within three short steps.
-Extremely creative and loves to put that on display.
-Seems to have an uncanny ability to determine when teammates are in close vicinity and find them with the puck.
-Whether shooting or passing, he can generate an almost slingshot-like motion to accurately send the puck where he wants it to go.
-His shot has gotten better quickly and he displays good on-goal accuracy with it, be it a wrister or slapshot.
-A go-to guy with game-breaking skills who is turned to when a goal is required, something he often delivers.
+Shifty in his skating, he rarely blows a tire or loses his poise.
+He is strong on his skates and avoid checks and physical contact from opponents.
+Fiala's agility is paramount to the effectiveness of his skill set.
+He holds onto the puck as if it’s glued to his stick and is very tricky as a dangler, especially when entering the zone with speed; he can accelerate with three short steps.
+Fiala is creative and loves to put that on display.
+He has an uncanny ability to determine when teammates are in close vicinity and finds them with the puck.
+Whether shooting or passing, he uses a slingshot-like motion to accurately send the puck where he wants it to go.
+His shot has good on-goal accuracy with it, be it a wrister or slapshot.
+Fiala is a go-to guy with game-breaking skills who is turned to when a goal is required, something he often delivers.